 Sec.
 90-272.1.
 Applicability.
-This section shall apply to any structure designated as historic by the Miami-Dade County Historic Preservation Board and any other building designated an Architecturally Significant Building by the town commission under the process described herein.
+This section shall apply to (a) any structure designated as historic by the Miami-Dade County Historic Preservation Board and (b) any other commercial building on Harding Avenue or any hotel or multifamily building on Collins Avenue designated an Architecturally Significant Building by the town commission under the process described herein.